About the Bemidji Symphony Orchestra

 When I donate, where does my donation go?

-It costs an average of $20,000 to put on just one concert.
-The largest portion of our annual revenue comes from tax-deductible donations from individuals and businesses like yours.
+It costs an average of $20,000 to produce just one concert.
+The largest portion of our annual revenue comes from tax-deductible donations from individuals and businesses.
+Your donation supports musician stipends, venue, sound, and technology expenses, music rentals and purchases, and any other needs for producing a stellar concert!

 Who conducts the orchestra?